James Lawrence King: Federal judicial service

 On October 7, 1970, King was nominated by President Richard Nixon to a new seat on the United States District Court for the Southern District of Florida established by 84 Stat.
 294. King was confirmed by the United States Senate on October 13, 1970, and received his commission on October 19, 1970.
 He served as Chief Judge from 1984 to 1991, assuming senior status on December 20, 1992.

 Notable rulings

-In 1981, King overruled the State of Florida in determining that treasure hunter Mel Fisher was the rightful owner of treasure salvaged from the 1715 wreck of a Spanish galleon, in the Cobb Coin case.
+In 1981, King overruled the State of Florida in determining that treasure hunter Mel Fisher was the rightful owner of treasure salvaged from the wreck of a Spanish galleon of the 1715 Treasure Fleet, in the Cobb Coin case.
 In 1999 he ruled that relatives of the Brothers to the Rescue pilots shot down by the Cuban Air Force could sue Cuba for wrongful death.
 He also dismissed challenges to Florida's felony disenfranchisement law and Florida's prohibition against homosexual adoption.
 King was ultimately affirmed by the Eleventh Circuit in both cases.

-In 1989, King dismissed the filing of the Christic Institute for Avirgan v.
-Hull (932 F.2d 1572), the main civil litigation concerning the Iran-Contra affair.
+In 1989, King dismissed the filing of the Christic Institute in Avirgan v.
+Hull (932 F.2d 1572), the main civil litigation concerning the Iran–Contra affair.

 Honor

-On April 30, 1996, the United States Congress renamed the United States Courthouse in Miami the James Lawrence King Federal Justice Building.
+On April 30, 1996, the United States Congress renamed the Federal Justice Building at 99 N.E.
+4th Street in Miami the James Lawrence King Federal Justice Building.